 I had mentioned before that my daughter wants to be a police officer.
 I also mentioned that as part of her PE education this year she would begin training for the Physical Fitness test to be an officer.
 It is my goal to do it with her.
 She has to be able to run 1.5 miles in 15 min.
 I have completed this goal.
 I don’t know if it is running, or jogging, but whatever I did it.
 I am still doing it at least once a week, but I did have to stop for a bit because I have a history of Plantar Fasciitis and it was starting to flare up.
 Trust me if you have ever had it, you don’t really want it again.
 I am also 51 and have Kidney Disease, so I have to be sure and monitor for any symptoms of over stress or High Blood Pressure.
 I did get medical clearance from my kidney doctor to increase my intensity of exercise as long as I have no heart issues, which I do not.
 As a goal it is a great goal to have, but I must say just plain old fast walking is much more enjoyable and less jarring to the body.
 High impact aerobics is great, however for maintaining bone health as we age.
 You should start slow and increase slowly to be sure your body can tolerate it, and always seek approval from your doctor if you have underlying medical issues or have lived a sedentary lifestyle for an extended period of time.

 See the image below to see all of the muscles used while running, or even jogging.
-If you would like to learn about my Health Coaching services, and start working on an exercise plan that will work for your needs, use the contact form after the images to message me.
 The original source of the image is freetrainers.com